All Products

 3. Verify the encryption.

-Connect to the ECS instance and run the sudo reboot command to restart the operating system.
-Because the KMS key that is associated with the encrypted system disk is disabled, the system cannot decrypt the data, which causes an I/O hang.
-If you then connect to the ECS instance using VNC, a black screen appears.
-This proves that the data is encrypted.
+Connect to the ECS instance and run sudo reboot.
+Because the KMS key is disabled, the system cannot decrypt data, causing an I/O hang.
+If you connect via VNC, a black screen confirms that data is encrypted at rest.

 4. Enable the CMK and release the test instance.